NamesCode/HowwieBot/README.md

 ### Running

-Run `pnpm install` to install the initial dependencies.
+Run `npm install` to install the initial dependencies.

 After that, create a file with the environment variables and export it with `export $(grep -v '^#' .env | xargs)`.
 Example `.env` file: